Cross Island Line: Phase 3

 Based on tender documents, The Straits Times projected in February 2022 that civil works for the CRL might be completed by end-2033, with operations beginning in 2034 or later.
 The CRL is to be completed in three phases.
 However, the LTA stated that the exact timeline is unclear and will only be known with the completion of advanced engineering studies.
 It is projected that the second and third phases will be about 14 km and 13 km long respectively.
-The Phase 3 segment is predicted to have five stations, with tentative stations CR21 and CR24 on the Phase 3 segment interchanging with the Jurong Region line and the East West line.
-An additional shell station might be built as part of the segment.
-Engineering studies for the new phases have not yet been completed at this stage.
+The Phase 3 segment is predicted to have four stations, with tentative stations CR21 and CR24 on the Phase 3 segment interchanging with the Jurong Region Line and the East–West Line.

+As of July 2025, engineering studies for Phase 3 are still ongoing, and is targeted to be completed by the end of the year.